Nmarinsiruela/CRM-with-Django/README.md

 * python manage.py shell < initadmin.py - Creates a first user with Admin privileges.
 (User: admin/ Pass: admin)
 * python manage.py check                - Verifies that everything it's correct.
 * python manage.py runserver            - By defect, the server runs in localhost:8000.

-## Installation by Docker (Developing / Production)
-Opening a console in the directory which has both Dockerfile and docker-compose.yml files, it'll be possible to launch the whole project by simply following Docker's command:
-* docker-compose up

 ### Tests
 * python manage.py test